 Washington led 66-65 and had possession, but Jaylen Nowell was called for an offensive foul with 12.8 seconds left.
-Minnesota didn't appear to have a good look as Kalscheur was guarded by Washington's Noah Dickerson.
-But the freshman got enough space — perhaps with the help of an extra step — to get off the difficult shot that swished.
+Minnesota didn't appear to have a good look, but Kalscheur got enough space to get off a difficult shot that swished.
 It was just his second 3-pointer of the game.

 Nowell had a shot from about 35 feet at the buzzer that wasn't close.

-Jordan Murphy led Minnesota (5-0) with 18 points — all in the second half — and 11 rebounds.
-Alex Coffey added 17 points and Kalscheur finished with nine points, including the three biggest.
+Jordan Murphy led Minnesota (5-0) with 18 points and 11 rebounds and Alex Coffey added 17 points.
+Kalscheur finished with nine points.

-Dickerson matched his career high with 28 points for Washington (4-2) and Nowell added 22, but the Huskies were outscored 14-7 over the final six minutes and continued to struggle with finding a third scorer.
-David Crisp had eight points but no one else scored more than two.
+Noah Dickerson matched his career high with 28 points for Washington (4-2) and Nowell added 22, but the Huskies were outscored 14-7 over the final six minutes.

-Washington still led 63-58 with 3:23 left but Kalscheur was fouled shooting a 3 and hit all three.
-The Gophers pulled even on Coffey's driving layup and after a Washington miss, Murphy put the Gophers up 65-63 with two minutes left.
+Nowell scored consecutive baskets sandwiched around a dunk from Murphy and Washington led 63-58 with 3:23 left.
+Kalscheur was fouled shooting a 3 and hit all three.
+The Gophers pulled even on Coffey's driving layup after a Washington miss, Murphy put the Gophers up 65-63 with two minutes left.

 Washington: The 20 points by Minnesota in the first half were the fewest allowed by Washington since giving up 15 against Oregon State in January 2015. ...
 The Huskies missed all seven 3-point attempts in the first half.
 Their first 3 came with 18:32 left on Nowell's corner 3. ...
 Dickerson posted consecutive 20-point games for the third time in his career.